I hack Cantor’s class schedule, including his tennis practice. Zoe C will pick a spot to get his attention, which she insists will be easy.

 “Want some of mine?”

-“No, we have filet at home all the time, after this I might add rib-eye, see what you think.”
+“No thank you, after this I might add rib-eye, see what you think.”

 She tries it, “Oh yeah, you can put that in the rotation, it really is a different taste and texture.”